A Lagrangian theory for galaxy shape statistics: Power Spectra in Lagrangian Perturbation Theory

 One of the key features of Lagrangian perturbation theory is that it allows for a straightforward treatment of long-wavelength linear displacements, which lead to large nonlinearities such as the damping of baryon acoustic oscillations (BAO), and hence must be resummed.
 Within the generating function, these effects are captured by the linear contribution to $M(\boldsymbol{\alpha})$, i.e. $A^{\rm lin}_{ij}(\bq) = \langle \Delta^{(1)}_i \Delta^{(1)}_j \rangle$.
 In particular, it is desirable to split the linear displacements above and below some exponential cutoff $S(k) = e^{-(k/k_{\rm IR})^2/2}$ and resum the long-wavelength piece while expanding the short-wavelength piece to 1-loop order such that

 and similarly

-where the linear and loop terms in parentheses have their contributions from long displacements resummed in the exponential.
+In the above $A_{ij}^{<}$ and $A_{ij}^{>}$ denote the linear contributions to $A_{ij}$ due to modes below the exponential cutoff and above it, respectively as defined in refs.~\cite{Chen20, Chen_2021}, and the linear and loop terms in parentheses have their contributions from long displacements resummed in the exponential.
 From the above expressions it is also possible to extract the un-IR-resummed Eulerian predictions for shape statistics; these are simply equivalent to setting $k_{\rm IR} = 0$, i.e. fully expanding the exponentiating exponents to 1-loop order \cite{Chen20}.
-We can also extract a different resummation based on splitting the linear power spectrum into its ``wiggle'' and ``no-wiggle'' components by noting that any Lagrangian correlators with the a peak at the BAO scale will pick out the exponentiated piece in Equation~\ref{eqn:M_alpha} in the $\bq$ integral in Equation~\ref{eqn:lpt_spectra} \cite{Vlah16}.
+We can also extract a different resummation based on splitting the linear power spectrum into its ``wiggle'' and ``no-wiggle'' components by noting that any Lagrangian correlators with a peak at the BAO scale will pick out the exponentiated piece in Equation~\ref{eqn:M_alpha} in the $\bq$ integral in Equation~\ref{eqn:lpt_spectra} \cite{Vlah16}.
 Performing this saddle-point approximation yields the IR-resummed form for shapes derived in Equation 4.24 in ref.~\cite{Vlah:2019byq}.